willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 While looking into adding a sampling rule for Firefox / Windows < 8.1 / ESR, I noticed many crash reports listed a xul module without a debug file and debug id.
-Because of that, the stackwalker isn't able to get symbols and we end up with a large swatch of crash reports with generic signatures that we have no visibility into.
+Because of that, the stackwalker isn't able to get symbols and we end up with crash reports with generic signatures that we have no visibility into.

 I looked at :bz:`1746940` and worked out how to fix it.
 I thought it would be relatively straight-forward to implement and it would solve our visibility